nuodb/nuodb-helm-charts/docs/HowToConnectExternally.md

 For more information, see [Use External Address](https://doc.nuodb.com/nuodb/latest/client-development/load-balancer-policies/#_use_external_address).

 Obtaining and configuring the address of the L4 load balancers can be tedious and error-prone as they are provisioned asynchronously by the Kubernetes controllers.
-NuoDB can inspect the Kubernetes services and configure the TE database processes with the `external-address` and `external-port` process labels automatically if the `--enable-external-access` process option is provided.
+NuoDB can inspect the Kubernetes services and configure the TE database processes with the `external-address` and `external-port` process labels automatically if the `--enable-external-access` argument is provided.
 This simplifies the deployment and ensures the correct configuration of the TE database processes.

 - For services of type `LoadBalancer`, NuoDB will configure the `external-address` process label with the service ingress IP or hostname as a value.
 - For services of type `NodePort` are provisioned, the customer must configure the  `external-address` and NuoDB will configure the `external-port` process label with the service node port as a value.
-If the `--enable-external-access` process option is supplied but the `external-address` process label is no defined, then external access won’t be enabled and a warning message will be logged.
+If the `--enable-external-access` argument is supplied but the `external-address` process label is not defined, then external access won’t be enabled and a warning message will be logged.

 > **NOTE**: If either the hostname or the IP address value(s) of the provisioned cloud load balancer change, the TE database process must be restarted for the new value(s) to take effect.